DocuWare/Intellix/doc/windows-setup.md

 - 4 GB RAM
 - Optional: Access to SQL Server 2019

-It is recommended that you install Intelligent Indexing on a separate server to achieve the best possible performance.
+To achieve the best possible performance we recommend to install Intelligent Indexing on a separate server or virtual machine.
+In the case of a virtual machine we recommend to use Hyper-V. Other hypervisors may or may not work with Intelligent Indexing.
 In order to keep the footprint of the installation small, you should take Windows Server Core (which is an installation without a graphical UI).
 If you install Intelligent Indexing on a machine together with other services, you should ensure that no other application is using port 8080.